 General

-The Preliminary Assessment Phase should answer the question of whether active vessel traffic management is the appropriate means to address the traffic complexity.
-Active vessel traffic management should only be used in those areas where other means are inadequate to provide the desired level of safety and efficiency of navigation and the protection of the marine environment.
+The Preliminary Assessment Phase should answer the question of whether active traffic management is the appropriate means to address the traffic complexity.
+Active traffic management should only be used in those areas where other means are inadequate to provide the desired level of safety and efficiency of navigation and the protection of the marine environment.
 This section gives guidance on how the Preliminary Assessment phase should be conducted.
 The reports of the Preliminary Assessment and Feasibility phases together are sometimes referred to as the Baseline document.

-In the Preliminary Assessment phase, all relevant problems in the maritime area concerned should be defined and analysed.
+In the Preliminary Assessment phase, all relevant problems in the maritime area concerned should be defined and analyzed.
 Further, as a second step in the process, operational objectives should be established with the ultimate aim of alleviating the defined problems.
 The last step in this phase is to identify the most appropriate traffic management tools in terms of effectiveness and costs, and to alleviate the defined problems.
 Implementing a VTS may be one of these solutions.

 The possible traffic problems could be related to: